Global Ecology and Biogeography

 Submitting your manuscript

-4. Upload as well containing any supporting documents to which authors should have access: e.g., manuscripts by the same authors that are still in press and that are cited in the submitted paper.
+- Also upload any supporting documents to which editors and reviewers should have access, such as manuscripts by the same authors that are still in press and that are cited in the submitted paper.

-5. Authors may suggest (positively or negatively) a handling editor and/or possible reviewers at the time of submission.
+- Authors may suggest (positively or negatively) possible handling editors and/or reviewers at the time of submission.

-This journal works together with Wiley’s Open Access Journal, Ecology and Evolution, to enable rapid publication of good quality research that is unable to be accepted for publication by our journal.
-Authors may be offered the option of having the paper, along with any related peer reviews, automatically transferred for consideration by the Editors of Ecology and Evolution.
+This journal works together with Wiley’s Open Access Journals, Ecology and Evolution and Geo: Geography and Environment, to enable rapid publication of good quality research that is unable to be accepted for publication by our journal.
+Authors may be offered the option of having the paper, along with any related peer reviews, automatically transferred for consideration by the Editors of these journals.
 Authors will not need to reformat or rewrite their manuscript at this stage, and publication decisions will be made a short time after the transfer takes place.
-The Editors of Ecology and Evolution will accept submissions that report well-conducted research which reaches the standard acceptable for publication.
-Ecology and Evolution is a Wiley Open Access journal and article publication fees apply.
-For more information please go to www.ecolevol.org.
+The Editors of Ecology and Evolution and Geo: Geography and Environment will accept submissions that report well-conducted research which reaches the standard acceptable for publication.
+Both journals are Wiley Open Access journals, and article publication fees apply.
+More information can be found here.

-1. After acceptance, Wiley-Blackwell’s Author Services enables authors to track their article through the production process to publication online and in print.
+- After acceptance, Wiley Blackwell’s Author Services enables authors to track their article through the production process to publication online and in print.
 Author will receive an e-mail with a unique link that enables them to register and have their article automatically added to the system.
 Visit http://authorservices.wiley.com/bauthor/ for more details.

 Authors may choose either a copyright transfer agreement (CTA), or an OnlineOpen option.
 With a CTA, there is no charge to publish the paper.
 The terms and conditions of the CTA can be previewed in the samples associated with the Copyright FAQs below: